A Little Moxie | Flashback Friday featured blogger

-“I started blogging originally to chronicle my dating stores – they were hilarious,” she said.
-“I started to “come out” as a person with a disability, to really talk about deafness and what all that means to me, after I had Moxie.
+“I started blogging originally to chronicle my dating stories – they were hilarious,” she said.
+“I started to “come out” as a person with a disability, to really talk about deafness and what all that means to me after I had Moxie.
 Having her literally changed my life.”

 A hearing dog from Canine Companions for Independence, a national organization that trains hearing dogs, helps alleviate some of her stress.
 The dog alerts her to sounds like a boiling kettle on the stove or screaming child.

 “I wish I had known and applied for a hearing dog before I had children though; it would have alleviated a lot of the worry that I had when they were babies,” she said.

 The family farms half the year on the Lost Coast of California and travels the other half of the year on the Pan American highway where the children are “road-schooled.”